codatio/codat-docs/docs/bank-feeds/setup.md

 ## Journey overview

 The diagram below represents the overall activity flow when using Bank Feeds API, including your SMB customer and their accounting platform.
-It assumes are using Codat's mapping interface to let the user select the accounts used for pushing bank statements.
+It assumes you are using Codat's mapping interface to let the user select the accounts used for pushing bank statements.

-If you choose one of the [other mapping UI options](/bank-feeds/setup#), you can visualize the flow by simply changing the actor of the mapping operation from `Codat` to `Your application` or `Accounting platform`.
+If you choose one of the [other mapping UI options](/bank-feeds/mapping/overview), you can visualize the flow by simply changing the actor of the mapping operation from `Codat` to `Your application` or `Accounting platform`.

 ```mermaid